praveen-1101/Portfolio/README.md

 # Portfolio
-Welcome to my personal portfolio repository! <br>
+Welcome to my personal portfolio repository! <br><nr>
 <strong>
-I am a 3rd-year B.Tech undergraduate student passionate about technology, problem-solving, and building impactful digital solutions.
+I am a 3rd-year B.Tech undergraduate student passionate about technology, problem-solving, and building impactful digital solutions.<br>
 </strong>
 <br>This is a showcase of my journey, skills, projects, and accomplishments as I strive to grow in the field of technology. 🌐💻
 Hi, I’m [Your Name]! 👋